How to you summarize 7 years of affiliate marketing blogging in one article? At this point, I don't know, but I'm up for the challenge.

 Premature Optimization: Killing Affiliate Marketing Content Since 1998

 Talk about a joy kill.
-Okay, maybe you don't feel the same way but thinking about keyword density, proper formatting, word count, and everything else they teach these days while writing is overkill.
+Okay, maybe you don't feel the same way but thinking about keyword density, proper formatting, word count, and everything else they teach these days while writing is an overkill.
 It destroys the mood and especially the flow.
 Once you kill the flow, everything goes.

 Search Engines are a lot smarter but not that smart to catch you blogging.